dotnet/orleans/src/Documentation/Advanced-Concepts/Activation-Garbage-Collection.md

 protected void DelayDeactivation(TimeSpan timeSpan)
 ```

-This call will insure that this activations is not deactivated for at least the specified time duration.
+This call will ensure that this activation is not deactivated for at least the specified time duration.
 It takes priority over Activation Garbage Collection settings specified in the config, but does not cancel them.
 Therefore, this call provides an additional hook to **delay the deactivation beyond what is specified in the Activation Garbage Collection settings**.
 This call can not be used to expedite Activation Garbage Collection.

 A positive <c>`timeSpan`</c> value means “prevent GC of this activation for that time span”.

-A negative <c>`timeSpan`</c> value means “cancel the previous setting of the `DelayDeactivation` call and make this activation behave based on the regular Activation Garbage Collection settings ”.
+A negative <c>`timeSpan`</c> value means “cancel the previous setting of the `DelayDeactivation` call and make this activation behave based on the regular Activation Garbage Collection settings”.

 **Scenarios:**